 Maple Garden in Ohio

 John and MaryAnn Thesing live in a little pocket of Zone 6, in Ohio, where they've created a charming garden of dwarf Japanese Maples and bonsai.
-The Thesings explain how they transformed from indifferent to passionate gardeners over the years, as well as sharing some great photos of their garden in full splendor with us in today's My Garden.
+The Thesings explain how they transformed from indifferent to passionate gardeners over the years, as well as share some great photos of their garden in full splendor.

 Our garden is located in Euclid, Ohio, and is featured on our city’s pond and garden tour.
 Our garden is on a small 50’-x-125’ residential lot, but we did not let the small space stop us from giving our garden a large presence with great use of space.
 We like to use contrasting color and texture in our garden.
 Because of the small space we like to use dwarf, rare, and unusual plants to give our garden a larger feel.

-At night our garden takes on a new life as landscape lights illuminate the landscape, giving many of the Japanese Maple leaves a translucent appearance.
+At night, our garden takes on a new life as lighting illuminates the landscape, giving many of the Japanese Maple leaves a translucent appearance.

 My wife and I did not have any interest or experience in gardening until we bought our first home six years ago.
 We both worked in aviation at the time, so we originally were looking at condos because we did not want to worry about yard work when we were away from home.